Wu Yi (politician)

 Wu Yi (born November 1938) is a retired Chinese politician who served as a Vice Premier of China between 2003 and 2008.
 She was one of the country's most visible leaders during the first decade of the 21st century, best known for taking on the role of Minister of Health from April 2003 during the SARS outbreak, shortly after becoming vice premier.
 She was also a member of the Politburo of the Chinese Communist Party.
 She has since retired and left public life.
 She was commonly referred to as the "iron lady" by Chinese media, and was known to be a tough negotiator internationally.
+Forbes magazine ranked her the world's second-most powerful woman in 2004, 2005, and 2007.

 Early life

 Wu was born in November 1938 to an ordinary intellectual family based in Wuhan, but she traces her ancestry to nearby Huangmei County in Hubei province.
 She was the younger of two children.
 Her parents died while she was young, so she was brought up by her brother, who was eight years her senior.
 In April 1962, she joined the Chinese Communist Party.
 In August of the same year, she graduated from the Petroleum Refinery department at the Beijing Petroleum Institute, with a degree in petroleum engineering.
 She spent much of her career as a petroleum technician, eventually becoming deputy manager at the Beijing Dongfang Hong refinery, and assistant manager and party secretary at the Beijing Yanshan Petrochemical Corporation.